Boating In The Thousand Islands

 The islands here are rugged creatures, pink granite and wind-swept pines slumbering under blankets of snow in the winter, but a boater's paradise in summer.
 Many islanders, a hearty breed of cottage owners on both sides of the border, return to the river as soon as the ice thaws.
 Boating is not just a recreation for them — it's a necessity of island life.
 I discovered this firsthand in the summer of 2011.
 I rented a small island on the Canadian side of Blacksnake Passage, with a rustic cottage in an area of the river known as the International Rift.
 What If Island (yes, "What If" is its name!) was 69 feet from New York's Wellesley Island.
 My golden retriever Stella swam to America on more than one occasion.
 What If looks out onto Lake of Isles, a favorite boating destination en route to the Rift, which takes boaters under the Thousand Islands International Bridge, bustling with traffic overhead, and transports them to an amazingly tranquil narrow ribbon of river between Ontario and New York.

-Forty-five years after a childhood holiday, this family recreates a trip in memory of those who nurtured their boating beginnings
+This family recreates a trip in memory of those who nurtured their boating beginnings

 What you'll need if crossing the Canadian border by boat